-The second "control" is set by the analyst in the user interface,

-Study tab > Preferences > Dynamic Grid > Minimum closed contour value (dB) Enter the lowest noise contour of interest for the study, by default, 50 dB.
+The second control is set in the Study tab > Preferences > Dynamic Grid.
+In the Minimum closed contour value field, enter the lowest noise contour of interest for the study.
 AEDT will then grow the dynamic grid receptor set by expanding in all four directions one receptor grid (or "step") at a time until that noise level is contained.